vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

     </footer>
 </blockquote>

 Cyberneticians consider variety as an alternative way to think about information.
 Variety describes the number of potential states a system can take.
 If all possible states in a system are known, complete knowledge of its behaviour is secured.
 Uncertainty occurs when all possible states are not known.
+Resulting in the system producing unanticipated output states.

 The term “Requisite Variety” is used in Cybernetics which means “Required Information”.
 When this term is used it implies there is a required amount of quantifiable information necessary for a task.

 <blockquote>
     <p>If a system is to be stable, the number of states of its control mechanism must be greater than or equal to the number of states in the system being controlled.</p>